Acaponeta

+Economy

 The economy of the region is heavily dependent on agriculture.
 The main crops are corn (maize), beans, sorghum, tobacco, chile, mangos and avocados.
 There is a modest cattle herd as well as swine and poultry.

 Industry is little developed and consists of small transformation industries.
 The municipality has one of the oldest processing plants for corn flour as well as packing houses for mangos.

 Agriculture employs over 40% of the economically active population, 41% are in services, and 16% in industry.
 Due to the agricultural nature of the economy there is high sub-employment and subsequent immigration to the United States of America.

-Mayor José Humberto Arellano Núñez (Morena) died of COVID-19 on June 18, 2020.
-The municipal government announced that starting June 18 it would return to the staggered closure of commercial activities and the total suspension of city council offices between June 15 and 28.
-Said measures were taken due to the high mortality rate in the municipality; of the 32 accumulated cases, 16 patients are still active, eight have recovered, and eight people have died.